 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Main supply installed.
-The electricity fusebox is located in a hallway cupboard.
+The electricity consumer unit is located in a hallway cupboard.

-assess any services to make sure they work properly and efficiently and meet modern standards.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply installed.
-The gas meter is located in an external box. efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will --- ---
+The gas meter is located in a living room cupboard.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains.
-The Bathroom is fitted with a white suite.
-A composite sink unit and side drainer are fitted within the kitchen.
+The Shower room is fitted with a white suite.
+A stainless steel sink unit and side drainer are fitted within the kitchen.
 All visible pipework is made with copper and PVC materials.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-A wall mounted gas fired Vokera boiler within a kitchen cupboard supplies a radiator heating system.
+A wall mounted gas fired Worcester Greenstar boiler within the kitchen supplies a radiator heating system.
 This also supplies the domestic hot water.